 Gladstone students and families are helped every day by over a dozen non-profit agencies.
-This #GivingTuesday, November 28, we invite you to consider a contribution to any of these fine organizations.
-Because these partners are what the Gladstone School District is thankful for.
+We invite you to consider a contribution to any of these fine organizations who support our schools.

 Clackamas Bookshelf is a Gladstone-based non-profit that gives free books to low-income children across Clackamas County.
 Since they formed in fall 2014, they have given away over 38,000 books, and over 14,000 of those went to Gladstone kids.

 FoodWaves cultivates food justice and access to healthy food in Clackamas County.
 They worked with Gladstone High students to build a school garden and launch the Gardeners of the Galaxy Club, which provides fresh produce to the school cafeteria and the Gladstone Food Pantry.
 They also participate in Earth Day activities at the Gladstone Center for Children & Families.

 Gladstone Kids Clothes Closet, located on the Gladstone High School campus, provides free clothing to youths from birth to age 21.
 The program is run by the Gladstone Ministerial Association, a coalition of four Gladstone churches.
 Donations are needed to provide new underwear, socks, and shoes.

 Donate: Call Joan Herrick at 971.258.4644.

 Gladstone Education Foundation works to ensure the success of children in the Gladstone community by supporting schools and organizations that help kids.
 The Kraxberger Rising project is a current focus of giving, an effort to modernize the middle school by its 50th anniversary.